 Bailey's key strengths are his dribbling, vision, powerful shot and blistering pace – the latter a trait he shares with one illustrious compatriot in particular: Usain Bolt.
 "I know Usain very well, he is a close friend of mine and a really cool guy, who travels a lot in Germany," Bailey said in February.
 "Hopefully we can meet here, maybe I'll call him and invite him to a game in the BayArena."

-Whether or not the eight-time Olympic gold medalist is able to fit in a trip to Leverkusen remains to be seen, but if Bailey continues on his current trajectory, Werkself fans will not have to wait long before seeing a superstar of their very own on a more regular basis.
+Whether or not the eight-time Olympic gold medalist is able to fit in a trip to Leverkusen remains to be seen, but if he does, he will witness Bailey wowing Werkself fans with his wily wing wizardry vindicating his club's efforts to sign a player with superstar potential.